anniedotexe/ComputerGraphicsMinecraft/README.md

   * Bedrock

 ### Terrain
-The top layer must be either grass or sand. <br>
+The top layer must be either grass sand, or water. <br>
 The very bottom layer must be bedrock. <br>

 The varying height levels of the terrain is created by a noise generator that randomizes the heights based on the user-entered amount of persistance (amount of variation).